 Answer: If the checking account is in the trust, depending on the terms of the trust agreement and your state trust code, either one or both trustees should sign the checks in their own name(s) as trustee(s).

-2. When depositing her checks from her long term care insurance company, do we endorse the checks with our names or hers?
+2. When depositing her checks from her long term care financial company, do we endorse the checks with our names or hers?

 Personally, I am uncomfortable with anyone signing someone else’s name, so I recommend that the agent sign his or her own name, followed by agent under power of attorney.
 (Agent is the more modern title, but many powers of attorney still use the title “attorney-in-fact” or even just “attorney” for the agent, so use the terminology preferred in your state and used in your mother’s document.)